flutter/website/src/development/ui/advanced/shaders.md

 Flutter applications and packages via the FragmentProgram API.
 These can be used to provide rich graphical effects beyond those provided by the Flutter SDK.

-## Adding Shaders to an Application
+## Adding shaders to an application

 Shaders must be declared in the new `shaders` section of your application or package pubspec.yaml file.
 This allows the Flutter command line tool to compile